Random Dirichlet environment viewed from the particle in dimension $d\ge 3$: Proof of Lemma Proof of Lemma 2

-The strategy is to apply the max-flow Min-cut theorem (cf \cite{Lyons-Peres} section 3.1 or \cite{Ford-Fulkerson}) to an appropriate choice of capacities on the graph $G_N$.
+The strategy is to apply the max-flow min-cut theorem (cf. \cite {Lyons-Peres}, Section 3.1 or \cite{Ford-Fulkerson}) to an appropriate choice of capacities on the graph~$G_N$.
 We first need a generalized version of the max-flow min-cut theorem. \begin{proposition} Let $G=(V,E)$ be a finite directed graph.
-Let $(c(e))_{e\in E}$ be a set of non-negative reals (called capacities).
-Let $x_0$ be a vertex and $(p_x)_{x\in V}$ be a set of non-negative reals.
-There exists a non-negative function $\theta:E\mapsto \R_+$ such that
+Let $(c(e))_{e\in E}$ be a set of nonnegative reals (called capacities).
+Let $x_0$ be a vertex and $(p_x)_{x\in V}$ be a set of nonnegative reals.
+There exists a nonnegative function $\theta:E\mapsto\R_+$ such that

 if and only if for all subset $K\subset V$ containing $x_0$ we have